bvwells/go-clean-arch/README.md

 where the flags are defined as:

-    -c  Config file containing list of clean architecture layers from inner layers to outer laters.
+    -c  Config file containing list of clean architecture layers with hierarchy index from inner layers to outer layers.

 ## Example